nodejs/node/doc/api/process.md

 The `--trace-warnings` command-line option can be used to have the default console output for warnings include the full stack trace of the warning.

-Launching Node.js using the `--throw-deprecation` command line flag will cause custom deprecation warnings to be thrown as exceptions.
+Launching Node.js using the `--throw-deprecation` command-line flag will cause custom deprecation warnings to be thrown as exceptions.

-Using the `--trace-deprecation` command line flag will cause the custom deprecation to be printed to `stderr` along with the stack trace.
+Using the `--trace-deprecation` command-line flag will cause the custom deprecation to be printed to `stderr` along with the stack trace.

-Using the `--no-deprecation` command line flag will suppress all reporting of the custom deprecation.
+Using the `--no-deprecation` command-line flag will suppress all reporting of the custom deprecation.

-The `*-deprecation` command line flags only affect warnings that use the name `'DeprecationWarning'`.
+The `*-deprecation` command-line flags only affect warnings that use the name `'DeprecationWarning'`.

 #### Emitting custom warnings